Things to do Around Niagara Falls

 Another must-see attraction in the Niagara Region is the Niagara Wine Trail.
 The region is home to over 70 wineries, and visitors can take a tour to sample some of the local wines and learn about the history and process of winemaking.
 The wine trail offers a variety of tours, including self-guided tours, guided tours, and even bike tours.

-Niagara-on-the-Lake, also known as NOTL, is a charming town located in the Niagara Region of Ontario, Canada.
+Niagara-on-the-Lake, also known as NOTL, is a charming town in the Niagara Region of Ontario, Canada.
 The town is situated on the shores of Lake Ontario and is known for its picturesque streets, charming shops, and historical sites.
 NOTL is also renowned for its wine industry and is home to many vineyards and wineries that offer tours and tastings.

 Visitors can also indulge in the local cuisine, NOTL offers a variety of excellent restaurants and cafes that serve local, seasonal and organic food.
-It is a great place to spend a weekend or a day trip, visitors can experience the natural beauty, rich history, and cultural activities of the town.
-Check out my post Flashback Friday: Niagara on the Lake for more details.
+It is a great place to spend a weekend or a day trip to enjoy the town's natural beauty, rich history, and cultural activities.

 Safari Niagara